nverchev/drytorch/docs/tutorials/getting_started.md

 ### Select the trackers

-Trackers are responsible for logging and plotting, but have no impact on the experiment's computation.
+Trackers are responsible for logging and plotting but have no impact on the experiment's computation.
 By default, DRYTorch provides trackers for logging, displaying a progress bar, and storing metadata.

 Here, we want to save the training and test results in `.csv` files, so we add the `CSVDumper` to the default ones.